atteneder/glTFast/Documentation~/UpgradeGuides.md

 #### Play Automatically when loading from script

-You have to explicitely use a [`GameObjectInstantiator`][GameObjectInstantiator].
+You have to explicitly use a [`GameObjectInstantiator`][GameObjectInstantiator].
 It provides a [`SceneInstance`][GameObjectSceneInstance] object which has a `legacyAnimation` property, referencing the `Animation` component.
 Use it to start or stop playback of any of the animation clips it holds.

 ```csharp
 async void Start() {